Triston Casas Player Props: Red Sox vs. Brewers

 - Casas is hitting .136 with three doubles, two home runs and 11 walks.

-- In 20 games played this year, he has gone deep in two of them.
+- In 20 games played this year, he has hit a homer in two of them.

-- In 20.0% of his games this season, Casas has had at least one RBI.
-He's picked up more than one in 15.0%.
+- In 20.0% of his games this year, Casas has notched at least one RBI.
+In three of those games (15.0%) he recorded more than one RBI.

-- He has scored at least one run seven times this year (35.0%), including one multi-run game.
+- He has scored at least once seven times this year (35.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.